paul2Dev/astro-blog/src/pages/how-to-install-vuejs-and-tailwindcss-with-npm-using-vue-cli.md

 ---
 layout: "../layouts/BlogPost.astro"
 title: "How to install VueJS and TailwindCSS with npm using vue cli"
-description: "the easy way to setup your VueJS project with TailwindCSS. the easy way to setup your VueJS project with TailwindCSS. the easy way to setup your VueJS project with TailwindCSS."
+description: "the easy way to setup your VueJS project with TailwindCSS."
 pubDate: "Aug 08 2021"
 heroImage: ""
 categories: